What are Stock Analyst Ratings?

 Some critics blame the Global Financial Crisis of 2008 on the Big Three credit agencies, Moody’s, S&P, and Fitch.
 The theory is that inaccurate credit ratings convinced bankers that derivatives, mortgages, and other securities were safer than they actually were.

 A popular belief is that the rating agencies inflated the ratings of large financial institutions that were their customers.
-The allegation is that the agencies feared losing the institutions’ business, so they gave the institutions’ products higher ratings.
+The allegation is that the agencies feared losing the institutions’ business, giving the institutions’ products higher ratings.
 One popular criticism is that the rating agencies are for-profit companies, not impartial judges.

 Recent regulatory actions against rating agencies lend credence to these criticisms.
 For example, in 2019, the European Securities and Markets Authority fined Fitch’s European subsidiaries for conflicts of interest.
 In 2018, the China Regulatory Securities Commission banned the Dagong Global Rating Company from assessing bonds because of allegations about fake ratings.